Skip to main content

 View Source Release Notes

+A function URL is a dedicated HTTP(S) endpoint for a Lambda function.
 When you create a function URL, Lambda automatically generates a unique URL endpoint for you.
 Once you create a function URL, its URL endpoint never changes.
 Function URLs are dual stack-enabled, supporting IPv4 and IPv6.
 After you configure a function URL for your function, you can invoke your function through its HTTP(S) endpoint via a web browser, curl, Postman, or any HTTP client.

 Function URL endpoints have the following format: